Mergeway Overview

 Nice work—you’ve defined entities inline, moved data to YAML, added JSON-backed entities, and exercised the key Mergeway commands.
 You're ready to scale the workspace to your team’s needs.

 Schemas can live entirely inside mergeway.yaml or be split across additional include files (for example under an entities/ folder) for readability.
 Likewise, object data may be defined inline or stored under data/.
 Pick the mix that matches your editing workflow—comments below highlight conventions for modular repositories without requiring them.
-See Storage Layout for heuristics on choosing a structure.

 Configuration Entry (mergeway.yaml)